-The Vermont Forest Pest Outreach Program, implemented by the Urban and Community Forestry Program and UVM Extension with oversight and funding provided through Vermont Agency of Agriculture, Food and Markets (VAAFM), reached 306 people at workshops, presentations, and trainings and an estimated 452,385 people were exposed to forest pest educational material through exhibits, newsletters, radio, and social media messaging.
+The Vermont Forest Pest Outreach Program, implemented by the Urban and Community Forestry Program and UVM Extension, reached 306 people at workshops, presentations and trainings and an estimated 452,385 people were exposed to forest pest educational material through exhibits, newsletters, radio, and social media messaging.

 - Workshops included: Suspect Tree Workshops where Forest Pest First Detectors (FPFDs) were trained to take photographs of trees in their regions suspected of being infested with emerald ash borer; Rural Right-of-Way Ash Inventory Workshops which trained volunteers to conduct inventories and map ash trees in their communities using the ArcGIS Collector app.; and a Hemlock Woolly Adelgid Monitoring training in Bristol. - Over 400 trailhead signs about emerald ash borer were posted on the state's most trafficked hiking trails.
-With help from FPR; the Green Mountain Club; and the Green Mountain National Forest, laminated signs about the signs and symptoms of EAB infestation were posted at popular trailheads and kiosks.
+With help from FPR; the Green Mountain Club; and the Green Mountain National Forest, laminated signs about the signs and symptoms of EAB infestation were posted on trailheads and kiosks on the state's most trafficked trails.
 Additional signs are posted at some of Vermont's natural history museums, and town forests. - EAB Awareness Week.
-Despite COVID-19, Forest Pest First Detectors and other dedicated volunteers in 9 towns organized activities such as ash tree tagging events, ash tree walks, webinars, drawing contests, and local media coverage to raise awareness of emerald ash borer in their communities.
+Despite COVID, Forest Pest First Detectors and other dedicated volunteers in 9 towns organized activities such as ash tree tagging events, ash tree walks, webinars, drawing contests, and local media coverage to raise awareness of emerald ash borer in their communities.
 We also partnered with the Vermont Land Trust to collect stories and pictures of notable ash trees statewide.
 The week received lots of media coverage, including WCAX, My Champlain Valley, UVM Extension's Across the Fence, Vermont Public Radio, the Vermont Journal, the Brattleboro Reformer, Vermont Business Magazine, and even a news channel in Boston. - Purple Trap Program.
-This program was supported by United States Department of Agriculture's Animal and Plant Health Inspection Service (APHIS), Plant Protection and Quarantine (PPQ) which supplied the traps, other materials, and staff support.
 Forty-four FPFD volunteers and FPR staff monitored 114 traps in 50 towns and 12 counties.
 This resulted in confirmed infestations in three new locations: West Swanton, Marshfield, and Shaftsbury.